madneal/htb/Help/README.md

 }
 ```

 The most important code: `$filename = md5($_FILES['attachment']['name'].time()).".".$ext;`.
 We can found the rule of the name of the uploaded file.
 So it will be possile to find the uploaded attachment.
-And there is another stuff, when submited a reverse shell php file, you will get a hint: `File not allowed`.
+And there is another stuff, when submited a reverse shell php file, you will get a hint: `File is not allowed`.
 However, the attachment has been uploaded.
 Because it will upload the attachment firstly.
-And then just give the hint.
+And then just give the error information.

 ![EFrlwj.png](https://s2.ax1x.com/2019/04/21/EFrlwj.png)